 The spiritual abuse we and others have experienced in these church settings, whether it be the guilt and blame placed upon us for lack of faith, not receiving our healing or other prayer requests, or whether it be the unapproachableness and arrogance of the leaders or the admonishment for simply asking theological questions, can evoke many bad memories when the pain resurfaces.

-Because we expect the enemy to attack the world.
+We expect the enemy to attack the world.
 Satan is the god of this world, but we don't really expect him to infiltrate the church, and yet that's exactly what the writers of the New Testament warned us he would do.

 "I know that after my departure fierce wolves will come in among you, not sparing the flock; and from among your own selves will arise men speaking twisted things, to draw the disciples after them." ( Acts 20:29 - 30 )

-Make a note as you read if you ever see Jesus or the Apostles telling anyone who needed a physical healing or deliverance to first make a seed-faith offering into their ministry so they could receive their miracle?
+Jesus warned and prepared his disciples in Matthew 10:16 "Behold I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves."We never see Jesus or the Apostles telling anyone who needed a physical healing or deliverance to first make a seed-faith offering into their ministry so they could receive their miracle.
 Did they engage in such trickery?

 Did they pray for people, warning them that if they didn't receive their healing, it would be their fault?